A continuation of: Rebel Exile: Intrigue and Factions with Liam Mellows in the United States of America, 1916-8 (Part IV)

 Not all were so enchanted.
 Some of the other delegates passed the time by reading newspapers, the length of Mellows’ oratory, and that of the debates in general, perhaps getting to them.

 A whiff of awkward comedy was inadvertently introduced on the following day of the 5th January when Seán Milroy, the TD jointly for the Cavan and Fermanagh-Tyrone constituencies, alleged personal attacks made against him in the pages of a newspaper, a copy of which he held in his hand.
 Craning their necks, the reporters on duty thought it looked like the Republic of Ireland, to which a certain TD contributed.

 Milroy stressed his reluctance to suggest that anyone should be ejected over this content, while introducing in the same breath that same possibility.
-Some of his audience could not help wondering “how the House would receive a motion to expel Liam Mellowes [alternative spelling], journalist, without interfering with the privileges of Liam Mellowes, Deputy for Galway.”
+Some of his listeners could not help wondering “how the House would receive a motion to expel Liam Mellowes [alternative spelling], journalist, without interfering with the privileges of Liam Mellowes, Deputy for Galway.”

 Briscoe was at the IRA headquarters in Parnell Street when a man came running to announce that the Treaty had been accepted by a vote of sixty-four to fifty-seven.
 The news came like a kick to Briscoe’s stomach, made worse by the paltry difference in votes.
 Nobody else in the headquarters could speak, as everyone stared dumbfounded at one another.

 The day after, on the 8th January, Briscoe was part of a gloomy little gathering that included Mellows and Robinson.
 None of them knew what to do.
 The thought of staying in an Ireland set on remaining inside the British Empire was almost too much to bear.